Philanthropy and its dimensions in Zoroastrianism

 Abstract

 One of the interesting and neglected topics in the social history studies of Iran is how to deal with natural and climatic challenges, including hot or cold winds.
-An important example of these winds has been referred to by historians, geographers, and physicians in various sources as the " Samum wind", ...
+An important example ...
 Read More

 Analyzing the migration of Persians from India to Iran during the first Pahlavi period